foundry-9/f9-db/README.md

 ## Roadmap

-- Decide locking mechanism (lockfile vs `flock`).
+- Implement lockfile default with optional `flock` flag and document support matrix.
-- Finalize tokenizer defaults (stemming off by default).
+- Expose tokenizer hook and config; ship sensible defaults (lowercase, non-alpha split, min length 2).
-- Binary deduplication policy (default on via sha256).
+- Ship `dedupeBinaries` toggle and metadata in manifest.
 - Add examples for Express middleware and Next.js route handlers.
 - Layer in S3-backed encrypted storage and per-user keys for Quilltap use cases.